cschuchardt88/neo-templates/src/Neo.Events.SmartContract.Templates/README.md

 ```

-# How to Create & Build Project
+# How to Create & Build a Project
 ```
 tux@PC01:~/Downloads$ dotnet new neosmartcontract -o MyContract tux@PC01:~/Downloads$ cd MyContract